mappingmashups/simple-things-on-maps/README.md

 Often people come to me with some very simple mapping needs: they just want to get some points on a web map, or maybe a few points and polygons.
 I'm so used to building fairly complicated mapping systems, I don't really know what to suggest for the simple use case.
 Here is a list of some options, so I know what to suggest next time someone asks.

 * Google My Maps is what I used to use all the time.
 It still kinda works, but it's hard to find: https://www.google.com/mymaps
+* https://mapme.com is a newer option, but requires a subscription
-* http://CARTO.com (formerly known as CartoDB) is probably what I'd use now
+* http://CARTO.com (formerly known as CartoDB) is what I used for a long time, but their free plans have changed a while ago
 * http://umap.openstreetmap.fr/ comes from the OSM community, I haven't used it much
 * http://mapstory.org/ is not the same as [ESRI Story Maps](storymaps.arcgis.com)
 * http://www.arcgis.com/home/webmap/viewer.html ArcGIS Online, if you create a free "public account".
 Can also be used in [ESRI Story Maps](storymaps.arcgis.com)